Curt Schmidt, Generation and Transmission Superintendent

 03.11.2019: Sayers mobilized to Boomer Lake Substation site and began work.

 03.27.2019: The construction contractor has completely removed the two 20MVA power transformers from the project site and has begun making preparations for the new transformer to arrive in May.

-05.13.2019: Preparations for the new transformers and associated circuit breakers has been completed.
+05.13.2019: Preparations for the new transformers and associated circuit breakers have been completed.

 05.25.2019: Both new transformers are on their pads.
 They have been assembled, tested, and are ready to be connected to the system.
 It is anticipated that the new transformers will be energized in late June upon final assembly of the substation.

-07.03.2019: Construction was completed and the new transformers were energized on June 28, 2019 for Phase I (Boomer Lake Substation).
+07.03.2019: Construction was completed and the new transformers were energized on June 28, 2019, for Phase One (Boomer Lake Substation).
 Boomer Lake Substation is now in normal operation.